TisnKu/tslint-auto-disable/README.md

 - upgrade to the latest typescript and tslint
 - add support for windows files with `\r\n` endings
 - remove previous tslint disable line comments (in case they are redundant) before adding new tslint disable comments
+- add specific rules to disable, example `// tslint:disable-next-line no-any`

 # SPECIAL NOTICE

 - utf8-BOM encoded file will be converted to utf8 directly
-- make sure you have your project changes committed before running the script
+- please do commit project changes before running the script

 # Roadmap